in ,

 • Excessive feeding can cause untypical growth.

-Growing Cyanotis as a Houseplant
+Growing Cyanotis as a houseplant

 • Cyanotis requires direct light, average temperature, and very high humidity.